UK condemns claims Russia is deporting Ukrainian citizens to do forced labour

 Mariupol is in the throes of a humanitarian emergency after being encircled by Russian troops, cut off from energy, food and water supplies and facing a relentless bombardment.

-According to reports, the south-east coastal city is under fierce fighting and could potentially fall into Russian hands, with the Kremlin said to have issued an ultimatum for Ukrainian soldiers to put down their weapons by the early hours of Monday.
+According to reports, the south-east coastal city is under fierce fighting and could potentially fall into Russian hands, with the Kremlin issuing an ultimatum for Ukrainian soldiers to put down their weapons by the early hours of Monday.

+Russian news agency Tass cited a statement from Colonel-General Mikhail Mizintsev, head of the Russian national defence control centre, stating that Moscow forces would allow residents to escape their battered dwellings if the request to lay down arms was complied with.

+Tass said Mariupol had been given until 5am to respond, but Ukraine rejected the offer.

 The port’s capture would mark a rare advance in the face of fierce Ukrainian resistance that has dashed Russia’s hopes for a quick victory, with fighting having lasted more than three weeks.